New Cottage; Sleeps 5 + 1 in 3 bedrooms;

 Sleeps 4 + 1 in 2 bedrooms; Children welcome

 This lovely stone cottage nestles in beautiful countryside on an attractive farm on the East side of the Island.
 There are wonderful open views from the cottage and garden across fields towards the downs.
-The Old Brew House is at the end of a country lane with no passing traffic.
+The Brew House is at the end of a country lane with no passing traffic.
 This is a wonderful walking area with footpaths leading along the course of the River Yar and to the nearby picturesque village of Godshill.
 There is direct access across the fields to the cycle track which links Sandown to Newport and Cowes.
 The sandy beaches of Sandown, Shanklin and Ventnor are only a 15 minute drive away.
+Ferries can be booked for you at greatly discounted prices.

 Sleeps 6 in 3 bedrooms;